Volunteer with monkeys and baboons in South Africa

 What do I need

-- A passport valid for the duration of your stay
+- A passport valid for a minimum of 30 days after your return date

 - Cost of changing your return flight date if you need to

-- Any additional costs such as trips, snacks, entertainment (allow £20 per week depending on lifestyle)
+- Any additional costs such as trips, snacks, lunches, entertainment (allow £40 per week depending on lifestyle)

 - All home country travel costs